akamai-compute-marketplace/marketplace-apps/apps/linode-marketplace-gemma3/README.md

-# Akamai Cloud Compute - Gemma 3 and Open WebUI Deployment One-Click APP
+# Akamai Cloud Compute - Gemma 3 and Open WebUI Deployment One-Click App

 Open WebUI is an open-source, self-hosted web interface for interacting with and managing large language models.
 It supports multiple AI backends, multi-user access, and extensible integrations, enabling secure and customizable deployment for local or remote model inference.

 Our Marketplace application deploys Google Gemma 3, a state-of-the-art open-source large language model with multimodal understanding and multilingual capabilities.
 Built from the same technology that powers Google's Gemini models, Gemma 3 is optimized for instruction following, reasoning, and conversational tasks while maintaining efficient inference performance.

 During deployment, you can choose between two model sizes to match your GPU capabilities and performance requirements.
+See **Resource Requirements** below.

 ## Software Included